- It rises to a peak, called the systolic pressure, at the height of the contraction of each heartbeat as the heart pumps blood out.

 after one's own heart

-- Of the type that one likes or understands best; sharing one’s tastes: this is a man after my own heartMore example sentences
+- Sharing one’s tastes or views: he looked like a man after my own heartMore example sentences

-like-minded, of the same mind, kindred, compatible, congenial, sharing one's tastesinformal on the same wavelength
+like-minded, of the same mind, similar to oneself, kindred, compatible, congenial, sharing one's tastes;to one's liking, of the kind that one likes, attractive to one, desirable, attractive, appealing, pleasinginformal on the same wavelength

 - It was that last detail - the piles of books pushed aside to make room to eat - that sent me in search of all of David's writings; I knew that here was a food writer after my own heart, stomach, and mind.